 Many individuals sustain accidental bumps to the face during the early post-operative period.
-Usually, one need not be too concerned unless the blow is hard, or if hemorrhage or considerable swelling ensures.
+Usually, you don’t need to be concerned unless the blow is hard, or if hemorrhage or considerable swelling ensures.
 Please inform us of any injury.

-The Arnica Montana (for bruising and swelling, 3 pills 3 times a day) can be taken the day of surgery and continued up to 2 weeks if needed.
+Arnica montana (for bruising and swelling, three pills three times a day) can be taken the day of surgery and continued up to two weeks if needed.
 Keflex can be restarted the day after surgery and until finished.
 After your surgery, you may resume your regular medications that day, unless otherwise instructed by Dr. Funcik.
 You can restart vitamins and minerals after two weeks.
 No blood thinners until cleared by Dr. Funcik.

-- HAIR AND BODY CARE: You may wash your hair with lukewarm water and baby shampoo in the shower and comb it out with a large-toothed comb two days after surgery.
+HAIR AND BODY CARE: You may wash your hair with lukewarm water and baby shampoo in the shower and comb it out with a large-toothed comb two days after surgery.
 You may have your hair washed at a salon three weeks after your surgery, but do not use the usual type of heat hair dryer.
 Use a hand blow dryer on low setting.
+Be careful not to rest your neck on the rim of the washbowl in the area of the incisions.
 You may use conditioner on your hair after one week.
-Be careful not to rest your neck on the rim of the washbowl in the area of the incisions.
-Generally hair coloring can resume at 4 weeks once the incisions are well healed.
+Generally, hair coloring can resume at four weeks once the incisions are well healed.
 Please get Dr. Funcik’s approval.
-Use your fingertips to wash the face gently with a mild soap (Ivory or Neutrogena) using a gentle upward motion.
-Do not tweeze the eyebrows for two weeks.
+Use your fingertips to wash your face gently with a mild soap (Ivory or Neutrogena) using a gentle upward motion.
+Do not tweeze your eyebrows for two weeks.
 You may wear a wig as long as it does not directly fit over the stitches or staples.

-- ATHLETICS: No swimming, strenuous athletic activity or exercises that involve turning the head are permissible for four weeks.
-You may begin light aerobics after two weeks, but no head or neck turning exercises for four weeks.
+ATHLETICS: No swimming, strenuous athletic activity, or exercises that involve turning your head are permissible for four weeks.
+You may begin light aerobics after two weeks, but no head- or neck-turning exercises for four weeks.
 You may begin walking one week after surgery.
 Do not weightlift for at least 2-3 weeks.
 Start with the lower body first.

-- KEEPING A STIFF FACE AND NECK: You should not move the face and neck excessively until the skin heals to the underlying tissues.
+KEEPING A STIFF FACE AND NECK: You should not move your face and neck excessively until the skin heals to the underlying tissues.

 - Avoid excessive grinning and smiling.

-- Do not bend the head forward or extend the neck backward.
+- Do not bend your head forward or extend your neck backward.

-- Do not turn the head without turning the neck and shoulders as one unit.
-When you must turn, do so as if you had a crick in the neck for two weeks.
+- Do not turn your head without turning your neck and shoulders as one unit.
+When you must turn, do so as if you have had a crick in the neck for two weeks.

 - Avoid gum or foods that are hard to chew.
 Soups, mashed potatoes, stewed chicken, hamburger steak, or any easily-chewable food is permissible.
 Steaks, French bread, etc. should not be eaten for at least two weeks.

-- Avoid yawning with the mouth opened widely for two weeks.
+- Avoid yawning with your mouth opened widely for two weeks.

-- RETURNING TO WORK AND RESUMING SOCIAL ACTIVITIES: When you should return to work depends on the amount of physical activity and public contact your job involves and also the amount of swelling and discoloration you develop.
+RETURNING TO WORK AND RESUMING SOCIAL ACTIVITIES: When you should return to work depends on the amount of physical activity and public contact your job involves, and also the amount of swelling and discoloration you develop.
 The average patient may return to work or go out socially 1-2 weeks after surgery when these factors are minimal.
 You will have to play this by ear.
-Do not drive preferably until the end of the second week.
+You should try not to drive until the end of the second week.

 Your First Week Post-Operative Office Visit

-Do not build up a feeling of fear and anxiety about what is going to be done to you on the occasion of your first week post-operative visit to the office.
-Most of the skin sutures will be removed and the progress of your healing will be checked.
-Removing sutures is quick and uncomplicated because it is done with small delicate instruments to minimize discomfort.
-There is a special instrument designed to remove the small staples.
+Don’t build up fear and anxiety about your first week post-operative visit to the office.
+Most of the skin sutures will be removed, and the progress of your healing will be checked.
+Removing sutures is quick and uncomplicated because it’s done with small, delicate instruments to minimize discomfort.
+There is also a special instrument designed to remove the small staples.
 This can be minimally uncomfortable because of swelling.
 Some patients prefer to take a pain pill before arriving at the office.
 You will probably feel much better after the first office visit.
 Ordinarily, all staples are removed within two weeks from the day of your surgery.

-- Discharge from wound or other evidence of infection.
+- Discharge from a wound or other evidence of infection

 Most of all, BE PATIENT during the healing process.
 If you have further questions, you are urged to call us.
 While it is better to call during office hours, we are available 24 hours each day.
 We are here when you need us.